jackfoxy/urQL/docs/04-ddl-table.md

 The Obelisk agent raises an error if the parent foreign table has no entry with bunt values.

 **`AS OF`**
 Timestamp of table creation.
-Defaults to current time.
-When specified timestamp must be equal to or greater than system timestamp for the database creation.
+Defaults to NOW (current time).
+When specified timestamp must be greater than system timestamp for the database.

 ## Remarks
 This command mutates the state of the Obelisk agent.